top of page

 Progress Update

-I have upgraded the Phase detector used in the experiment to get better results.
+I have upgraded the Phase detector used in the experiment to get better results and greatly improve the signal to noise ratio of the results data.
 Instead of using a nanoVNA device to scan a range of frequencies, I am now using a tinyPFA device to accurately measure Phase timing differences between Channel 1 and Channel 2 of the device.
-The tinyPFA device is actually a nanoVNA-H4 device which has been reprogrammed using a firmware image for the tinyPFA functionality (to see how to do this, see the website https://www.tinydevices.org/wiki/pmwiki.php?n=TinyPFA.Homepage).
+The tinyPFA device is actually a nanoVNA-H4 device which has been reprogrammed using a firmware image for the tinyPFA functionality.
+To see how to do this, see this website:

 The main difference in the use of the modified device is that both Channel 1 and Channel 2 ports are inputs and the stable clock source used in the experiment must be provided externally from a Signal Generator (or another stable oscillator).
 For my experiment I am using a 10MHz pure sine wave at 12V from the signal generator.
 I need the high voltage as the voltage drop across the almost 2km long copper track in my detector is large and I need a sufficient signal to detect at the other end of the long track.
 This means that I needed to obtain a 20dB attenuator for the signal at the start of the long track, that feeds into Channel 1 of the tinyPFA, otherwise it will be damaged (the signal power must not exceed +10dBm).
 With this setup I can get about -14dBm in Channel 1 and -26dBm into Channel 2 of the tinyPFA.
 These levels are sufficient to get a good reading.

-In a second, longer run of the measurements I obtained the average of 10 consecutive E/W versus N/S phase time difference readings with an average phase time difference of 5.58E-12 seconds.
-The model, for the date, time and location of the experiment predicted a phase time difference of 5.66E-12 seconds.
-So, in this longer run of the experiment, the measured phase timing was 98.60% of the prediction from the model.
-This corresponds to a measured Aether wind speed of about 482.5km/sec, which matches the previously determined best value from other experiments of 486km/sec at 99.28% the same value.
+The model (for the date, time and location of the experiment - see Appendix A) predicted a phase time difference of 4.71E-12 seconds.
+So, in this run of the experiment, the measured phase timing was 97.33% of the prediction from the model (see Appendix B).
+This corresponds to a measured Aether wind speed of about 479.8km/sec, which matches the previously determined best value from other experiments of 486km/sec at 98.72% of the same value.

 bottom of page